 - 1924: Henry Gerber created the Society for Human Rights in Chicago.

-- 1928: English poet Radclyffe Hall published lesbian-themed novel, The Well of Lonliness.
+- 1928: English poet Radclyffe Hall published lesbian-themed novel, The Well of Loneliness.

-- 1938: Gay prisoners of war were labelled with pink triangles in Germany and sentenced to concentration camps
+- 1938: Gay prisoners of war were labeled with pink triangles in Germany and sentenced to concentration camps

 Homophile Movement (1945-1969)

 Great political activism for the LGBTQ community began during the homophile movement that arose between 1945 and 1969.
 “Homophile” was a term coined by a splinter group formed from the Mattachine Society.
 It was used as a rejection of the term “homosexual,” which they believed pathologized or medicalized same-sex relationships.
 Homophile was chosen to express the notion of same-sex (homo) love (philia).

 - 1948: Alfred Kinsey published Sexual Behavior in the Human Male

 - 1947-1957: The Lavender Scare, an anti-LGBTQ movement

 - 1951: Harry Hay Founded the Mattachine Society